ababakhanlou/funny-jokes/README.md

-This is the Dard Jokes app.
+This is the Funny Jokes app.